-Patients present with extreme dyspnea, restlessness, and anxiety with a sense of suffocation.
-Cough producing blood-tinged sputum, pallor, cyanosis, and marked diaphoresis are common; some patients froth at the mouth.
+Patients with pulmonary edema present with extreme dyspnea, restlessness, and anxiety with a sense of suffocation.
+Cough, possibly producing blood-tinged sputum, pallor, cyanosis, and marked diaphoresis are common; some patients froth at the mouth.
 Frank hemoptysis is uncommon.
 The pulse is rapid and low volume, and blood pressure (BP) is variable.
 Marked hypertension indicates significant cardiac reserve; hypotension with systolic BP < 100 mg Hg is ominous.
 Inspiratory fine crackles are widely dispersed anteriorly and posteriorly over both lung fields.
 Marked wheezing (cardiac asthma) may occur.
 Noisy respiratory efforts often make cardiac auscultation difficult; a summation gallop—merger of 3rd (S3) and 4th (S4) heart sounds—may be present.
 Signs of right ventricular (RV) failure (eg, neck vein distention, peripheral edema) may be present.

 A COPD (chronic obstructive pulmonary disease) exacerbation Chronic Obstructive Pulmonary Disease (COPD) Chronic obstructive pulmonary disease (COPD) is airflow limitation caused by an inflammatory response to inhaled toxins, often cigarette smoke.
-Alpha-1 antitrypsin deficiency and various occupational... read more can mimic pulmonary edema due to LV failure or even that due to biventricular failure if cor pulmonale Cor Pulmonale Cor pulmonale is right ventricular enlargement secondary to a lung disorder that causes pulmonary artery hypertension.
+Alpha-1 antitrypsin deficiency and various occupational... read more can mimic pulmonary edema due to LV failure or even that due to biventricular failure if cor pulmonale Cor Pulmonale Cor pulmonale is right ventricular (RV) enlargement secondary to a lung disorder that causes pulmonary artery hypertension.
 Right ventricular failure follows.
-Findings include peripheral edema, neck... read more is present.
+Findings include peripheral edema... read more is present.
 Pulmonary edema may be the presenting symptom in patients without a history of cardiac disorders, but COPD patients with such severe symptoms usually have a history of COPD, although they may be too dyspneic to relate it.

 A chest x-ray, done immediately, is usually diagnostic, showing marked interstitial edema.
 Bedside measurement of serum BNP/NT-proBNP levels (elevated in pulmonary edema; normal in COPD exacerbation) is helpful if the diagnosis is in doubt.